rsms/mode/README.md

 - Distribute hosting of modules -- each registered module is individually maintained and developed by it's author(s).
 - Provide a standard index of known modules.

-If you are a developer of a node module, you might be interested in reading the [Mode maintainers' guide](http://github.com/rsms/mode/blob/master/doc/maintainers-guide.md).
+If you are a module developer you might be interested in reading the [Mode maintainers' guide](http://github.com/rsms/mode/blob/master/doc/maintainers-guide.md).

 ## Example use